 Same-sex marriages in Oregon became lawful following a federal district court decision that struck down as unconstitutional the state's ban on same-sex marriage (Geiger v.
 Kitzhaber, 994 F. Supp.
 2d 1128 (D. Or.
 2014)).
 The decision also requires legal recognition of same-sex marriages legally performed in other jurisdictions.

-Self-funded health insurance plans governed by the Employee Retirement Income Security Act (ERISA) are subject to federal law.
-The U.S. Supreme Court has struck down as unconstitutional Section 3 of the federal Defense of Marriage Act (DOMA), which defined marriage as only between a man and a woman (United States v.
+Self-funded employee benefit plans governed by the Employee Retirement Income Security Act (ERISA) are subject to federal law.
+The U.S. Supreme Court struck down as unconstitutional Section 3 of the federal Defense of Marriage Act (DOMA), which defined marriage as only between a man and a woman (United States v.
 Windsor, 133 S.Ct.
 2675 (2013)).
 The ruling requires equal treatment under federal law of spouses in legally recognized same-sex and opposite-sex marriages.
 Therefore, employee benefits regulated by federal law such as ERISA and federal income tax law must provide equally for those in same-sex and opposite-sex marriages.
 There may be narrow exceptions under ERISA that permit self-funded plans to exclude coverage for employees’ same-sex spouses, but such exclusions may subject an employer to discrimination claims.

 Fully insured health plans are subject to state laws.
 Employers offering employees state-regulated coverage are required to offer coverage to employees' same-sex spouses on the same terms offered to employees' opposite-sex spouses.
-Likewise, health plans sponsored by state public sector employers are ...
+Likewise, health plans sponsored by state public sector employers are subject ...